 Now that you have your checklist in place, you can start comparing solutions and evaluating costs.

-2. What’s the Cost of the Right POS System for Your Restaurant?
+2. What’s the Cost of the Point of Sale Solution for Your Restaurant?

-There are two main categories for restaurant POS costs; the upfront costs and the recurring costs.
+There are two main categories of costs for restaurant POS costs; the upfront costs and the recurring costs.

 Upfront Costs include